 - Freeze the sauce in big batches.
 This sauce keeps well in the freezer.
 Make a double or even triple batch of the sauce on its own, let it cool completely, then freeze 1-2 cups at a time in airtight containers for up to six months.
 When you're ready to eat, just defrost in a saucepan or microwave and toss with cooked pasta!

 - Turn it into cheesy baked pasta.
-Just like a lasagna, this spicy pasta holds up quite well when you make it ahead of time.
+Just like our mushroom spinach lasagna or red pepper baked ziti, this spicy pasta holds up quite well when you make it ahead of time.
 Make the entire recipe as directed, then let pasta cool completely.
-Transfer to an oven-safe dish (we just leave it in our oven-safe Dutch oven!), top with a few handfuls of shredded mozzarella, cover and store in the fridge for up to four days or the freezer for up to four months (defrost overnight in the fridge when you’re ready to use it).
+Transfer to an oven-safe dish (we just leave it in our oven-safe Dutch oven!), top with a few handfuls of shredded mozzarella, cover and store in the fridge for up to four days or the freezer for up to four months (defrost overnight in the fridge when you're ready to use it).
 To bake, pop the Dutch oven right from the fridge into a COLD oven, then heat the oven to 350 with the dish inside and bake until warmed through, usually about 30-40 minutes.

 - Prep the Italian sausage, garlic, and onions ahead of time.
 Short on time or out of the ingredients for a full sauce?
 Cook up the sausage, onions, garlic, and red pepper flakes on their own!
 Let cool, then store in the fridge for up to five days or the freezer for up to six months.
 Then just heat, add the rest of the ingredients, and toss with pasta.